MorteNoir1/virtualbox_e1000_0day/README.md

 m_au16Data[u32Addr] = u16Value;
 ```

-instruction will write two bytes at arbitrary 16-bit offset from m_au16Data that also residing in the structure.
+statement will write two bytes at arbitrary 16-bit offset from m_au16Data that also residing in the structure.
 We have found a write primitive.

 #### Read primitive
 The next problem was to find data structures on the heap to write arbitrary data into, pursuing the main goal to leak a shared library pointer to get its image base.
 Hopefully, it was need not to do an unstable heap spray because virtual devices' main data structures appeared to be allocated from an internal hypervisor heap in the way that the distance between them is always constant, despite that their virtual addresses, of course, are randomized by ASLR.

-When a virtual machine is launched the PDM (Pluggable Device and Driver Manager) subsystem allocates PDMDEVINS object in the hypervisor heap.
+When a virtual machine is launched the PDM (Pluggable Device and Driver Manager) subsystem allocates PDMDEVINS objects in the hypervisor heap.

 ```c
 int pdmR3DevInit(PVM pVM)